CourseBit/Inkstand/README.md

 ## Release Date

-Inkstand is developed in my free time, however I plan on releasing an experimental version of Inkstand in **November 2015**.
+Inkstand is developed in my free time, so the release date is TBD.
 If this project gains traction and receives more help, versions will be more robust and frequent.

- - Version 0.1: November 2015
- - Version 0.2: May 2016
- - Version 0.3: TBD
+I have pushed back my timeline due to my research of the Tin Can API (xAPI).

 ## Goals